TheEgonBoy/MyVim/README.md

 # MyVim
-This is the setup of my vim
+This is the setup of my vim, *please take a close look before installing it on to your vim set up* thank you!